"...in the life of every child and every

 1. Simon, Andrea.
 Bashert: A Granddaughter's Holocaust Quest, University Press of Mississippi, 2002.

 2. Nomberg-Przytyk, Sara.
-Auschwitz: True Tales from a Grotesque Land, UNC Press, 1985.
+Auschwitz: True Tales from a Grotesque Land, The University of Carolina Press, 1985.

 3. Berenbaum, Michael.
 The World Must Know: The History of the Holocaust as Told in the United States Holocaust Memorial Museum, Brown Little, 1993.